exercism/abap/CONTRIBUTING.md

 If you want to work on a new _concept_ exercise, please talk to the current maintainers of the track.

+### File formats

+This repo is compatible with abapGit.
+This means files have to be formatted in certain ways.
+The rules are specified in the [`.editorconfig`](/.editorconfig) file.

+If you are creating the exercises in an ABAP system and pushing them to this repo using abapGit (as described above), then the files will be formatted automatically.

+However, if you are creating the files manually (in GitHub or another git client), then please make sure that your editor complies with the `.editorconfig` specifications.
+The typical issues are missing empty line at the end of `.abap` and `.xml` file as well as missing [UTF-8 BOM](https://en.wikipedia.org/wiki/Byte_order_mark) at the beginning of `.xml` files.
+An easy way to avoid the later is to copy an existing `.xml` file and adjust it accordingly.

 #### Creating a track-specific exercise

 The steps for a track-specific exercise are similar to those of implementing an established, existing exercise.